npcole/npyscreen/docs/source/widgets-general.rst

         default_column_number = 4
-        additional_y_offset   = 0  # additional offset to leave within the widget before the grid additional_x_offset   = 0  # additional offset to leave within the widget before the grid
+        additional_y_offset   = 0  # additional offset to leave within the widget before the grid additional_x_offset   = 0  # additional offset to leave within the widget before the grid select_whole_line   # highlight the whole line that the cursor is on

 GridColTitles